gwastro/3-ogc/README.md

 ```

 Provided parameters are:
- * `mass1`: The source-frame mass of the larger object, in solar masses.
+ * `srcmass1`: The source-frame mass of the larger object, in solar masses.
- * `mass2`: The source-frame mass of the smaller object, in solar masses.
+ * `srcmass2`: The source-frame mass of the smaller object, in solar masses.
+ * `srcmchirp`: The source-frame chirp mass, in solar masses.
  * `chi_eff`: The effective spin of the binary.
  * `chi_p`: The precessing-spin parameter of the binary.
  * `spin1_a`: The dimensionless spin-magnitude of the larger object.